Dynamic stall reattachment revisited: Results

 \subsection{Flow development during dynamic stall reattachment}

 Dynamic stall reattachment is a gradual process that evolves over time, similar to flow separation.
-In \cref{fig:flowpanel} (a-e), we show the development of the flow above the airfoil during dynamic stall reattachment through selected snapshots of the instantaneous vorticity fields measured between the moment the angle of attack drops below the critical stall angle and lift coefficient recovery for the example pitching motion introduced in the previous section (highlighted area in \cref{fig:flowpanel}).
+We describe this process using the temporal evolution of the lift deficit and selected flow-field snapshots (\cref{fig:flowpanel}).
+The lift deficit is calculated as the difference between the quasi-static lift prediction in the absence of flow separation according to \cref{eqn:qslift} and the measured lift: $\kindex{\Delta C}{l,stall}=(\Clqs-\kindex{C}{l})$.
+The curve in \cref{fig:flowpanel}a shows the lift deficit during dynamic stall reattachment for the selected representative stall cycle presented earlier.
+Snapshots (b1)-(b5) in \cref{fig:flowpanel} show the development of the flow above the airfoil during dynamic stall reattachment for the selected cycle.
+These snapshots of the instantaneous vorticity fields are captured between the moment the angle of attack drops below the critical stall angle ($\alpha=\ang{21.4}$) and the moment the lift deficit converges to zero.
+This interval is highlighted in the lift deficit panel in \cref{fig:flowpanel}a and covers the entire dynamic stall reattachment process.
 The flow fields are rotated in the airfoil frame of reference.
 Prominent ridges in the nFTLE fields are overlaid on the vorticity field to highlight the location and shape of the shear layer.
-The timing of the individual snapshots is indicated on the lift deficit evolution, which is calculated as the difference between the quasi-static lift prediction in the absence of flow separation according to \cref{eqn:qslift} and the measured lift: $\kindex{\Delta C}{l,stall}=(\Clqs-\kindex{C}{l})$.
+The timing of the individual snapshots is indicated by the markers in \cref{fig:flowpanel}a.